TiaZhang92/3rd-nano-dsnd-pipelines-project/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.txt file for details.
+This project is licensed under the Udacity License - see the (https://creativecommons.org/licenses/by-nc-nd/4.0/) file for details.